wp-plugins/addthis-follow/readme.txt

 == Changelog ==

+= 1.1 =
+* Updated UI on Widget Setup
+* Update to Widget Framework

 = 1.0.0 =
 * Initial Version

 == Upgrade Notice ==

+= 1.1 =
+* Updated UI on widget setup and widget framework

 = 1.0.0 =
 * If you're upgrading to this, you are super special